This post contains affiliate links.

 - Nutritional Yeast: A superstar in vegan cooking, nutritional yeast lends a cheesy, umami flavor to the sauce.
 It’s also a great source of nutrients like B vitamins.

-- Salt: Essential for enhancing flavors, the salt balances the nutty and cheesy elements, ensuring a well-rounded taste.
+- Salt: Essential for enhancing flavors, the salt balances all the other flavors.

-- Onion Powder: Adding depth and complexity, onion powder contributes a subtle savory note that complements the other seasonings.
+- Onion Powder: Adding depth, onion powder gives it that subtle savory note that complements the other seasonings.

-- Apple Cider Vinegar: The acidity in the vinegar provides a bright contrast to the richness of the cashews, giving a balanced and tangy edge to the sauce.
+- Apple Cider Vinegar: The vinegar’s acidity provides a bright contrast to the cashews’ richness.

 - Dijon Mustard: This zesty condiment brings a touch of tanginess and pungency, elevating the overall flavor profile of the sauce.
-It’s my secret ingredient in all of my macaroni recipes!
+It’s the secret ingredient in all of my macaroni recipes!

 Can I freeze the cheese sauce?